lucasnell/nell_website/content/_index.md

 {{% person image="/img/portrait.jpg" %}}

-I am a biologist that studies how populations and communities are shaped by interacting ecological and evolutionary dynamics that play out across space.
-Given the conceptual breadth of questions that intrigue me, I use a range of approaches (e.g., theory, experiments, population genomics) and systems (e.g., insect host--parasitoid, microbial competitors) to address them.
+What happens when we take a well-understood ecological system, like a simple community of interacting species, and drop it into a more complex landscape of interconnected communities?
+What if we instead allow each species to evolve traits in response to one another?
+These types of interactions across biological and spatial scales can fundamentally alter ecological and evolutionary dynamics.
+My research addresses such questions using a combination of data-intensive empirical methods (e.g., experiments, genomics) and mathematical models based on specific biology, primarily in insect systems.

 I am currently a Postdoctoral Fellow at the